armory/documentation/_spinnaker_install_admin_guides/rate-limit.md

 ## Fine Grained Rate Limits

 Spinnaker queries your cloud provider (AWS, GCP, Azure, Kubernetes, etc) frequently to understand the state of your existing infrastructure and current deployments.
-However, by doing so you might run into rate limits imposed by the cloud provider.
-To help avoid this Spinnaker provides controls to limit the number of requests it generates.
-The unit used for these controls is "requests per second" (a double float value).
+However, this might cause issues due to rate limits imposed by the cloud provider.
+To help avoid this Spinnaker, provides controls to limit the number of requests it generates.
+The unit used to control the querying is "requests per second" (a double float value).
 Global defaults are `10.0` max requests per second.

 Below is an example configuration for global rate limits for all services that you would place in `~/.hal/<deployment-name>/profiles/clouddriver-local.yml`: